 Although there is generally no legal obligation within primary sanctions legislation to conduct sanctions screening, it is often the only practical way an organisation can ensure that it does not engage in conduct that would give rise to violations of sanctions.
 There are multiple screening tools available to organisations, some of which will no doubt be better suited to certain industries.
 However, what is important is that those responsible for the screening solution within an organisation understand why the tool was selected, how it operates, how it is calibrated to meet the needs of the organisation and its risk assessment, and how the underlying logic works.
 The effectiveness of sanctions screening tools, at both the customer and transaction levels, should be regularly tested to ensure it is operating within the parameters the organisation needs and expects.

-Having a screening tool working in isolation is unlikely to be effective and the importance of ensuring it is aligned to a risk assessment and due diligence requirements cannot be understated.
-An organisation’s risk assessment should inform how a screening solution is utilised, what is screened and when.
+Having a screening tool working in isolation is unlikely to be effective, and the importance of ensuring it is aligned to a risk assessment and due diligence requirements cannot be understated.
+An organisation’s risk assessment should inform how a screening solution is utilised and what is screened and when.

 The importance of internal controls is not a new concept.
 The FCA’s predecessor, the Financial Services Authority (FSA), fined Royal Bank of Scotland £5.6 million in 2010 as a result of deficiencies in its systems and controls to prevent breaches of UK financial sanctions.
 One of the key findings by the FSA was that the bank failed to properly consider what policies and procedures were required to ensure it did not engage in activity that would give rise to a violation of the UK sanctions regime.
 The regulator found that the bank was not screening certain cross-border payments, that beneficial ownership information was not adequately recorded and that, therefore, screening of that information was not sufficient.
 Moreover, screening solutions were not monitored or reviewed regularly to ensure effectiveness.
 Although no specific violations of sanctions were identified, the FSA determined that the lack of appropriate internal controls gave rise to an unacceptable risk that UK sanctions could have been breached.
 The FSA stressed that ‘adequate systems and controls relating to financial sanctions is an integral part of complying with the [now FCA’s] requirements on financial crime’.
 This message remains relevant today, and we continue to see action by regulators across the world against organisations not only for actual violations of sanctions but also because of the lack of adequate internal controls in preventing violations from occurring.